kubermatic/docs/content/kubermatic/master/operation/etcd/etcd-launcher/_index.en.md

 weight = 0
 +++

-Starting with version v2.15.0, KPP introduced etcd-launcher as an expermental feature.
+Starting with version v2.15.0, KPP introduced etcd-launcher as an experimental feature.
 Etcd-launcher is a lightweight wrapper around the etcd binary.
 It's responsible for reading information from KPP API and flixibly control how the user cluster etcd ring is started.

 ### Spec updates
 Prior to v2.15.0, user cluster etcd ring was based on a static StatefulSet with 3 pod running the etcd ring nodes.